-1. Supporting information is required for this exhibit.
+QUILT DESIGN OTHER THAN FABRIC - Supporting information is required for this exhibit.
 Information must also include elements or principles of design used and steps taken to complete project.
-Please note this is in the Home Design & Restoration information sheet.
+Tag templates can be found on the 4-H State Fair website, please note this is the Home Design & Restoration information sheet.
 Exhibits without supporting information will be dropped a ribbon placing.